2001 Spanish Grand Prix: Post-race

-McLaren team principal Ron Dennis told British television station ITV that Coulthard's stall before the formation lap was due to "a bit of brain fade."
+McLaren team principal Ron Dennis inaccurately told British television station ITV that Coulthard's stall before the formation lap was due to "a bit of brain fade" inside the car.
 When Coulthard was informed about the comment, his response was "I think it's fair to say that Ron has had a bit of brain-fade to make that comment without talking to me or the engineers first."
+McLaren technical director Adrian Newey said it was unfair to blame Coulthard and that it was a situation the team had not rehearsed properly.
 Coulthard reportedly confronted Dennis about his remark in the garage.
 Following further deliberations, Dennis later withdrew his comment about Coulthard after McLaren's final review of the telemetry determined that a software glitch caused Coulthard's stall.
 Former driver John Watson said Dennis's comments "was both an unprofessional and stupid thing" and that he should have located the problem and given his comment some proper thought.
 Coulthard later stated that there was no need to remedy the issue because it was resolved shortly after the race, and his launch control system software was modified to prevent him from stalling again.

 Brawn said Ferrari strategy and his calculations may have allowed Michael Schumacher to win the race if the driver had not been hindered by tyre vibrations after his second pit stop, saying, "It would have been very close."
 Trulli dedicated his fourth-place finish to fellow Italian Michele Alboreto who died in a sports car accident at the EuroSpeedway Lausitz in Germany in the week of the Grand Prix.
 Barrichello stated that he was confident he would have finished on the podium if he had not retired due to a rear suspension issue.
-De La Rosa and Frentzen had different perspectives on their collision.
-De La Rosa stated that he attempted to provide space but had little room to manoeuvre.
-Frentzen, however, blamed De La Rosa for not looking to his side, claiming that he had passed him when the accident happened.
+De la Rosa and Frentzen had different perspectives on their collision.
+De la Rosa stated that he attempted to provide space but had little room to manoeuvre.
+Frentzen, however, blamed De la Rosa for not looking to his side, claiming that he had passed him when the accident happened.

 Michael Schumacher retook the lead in the World Drivers' Championship with 36 championship points after the race.
 Coulthard was second with 28 championship points, 14 ahead of third-placed Barrichello and 16 ahead of fourth-placed Ralf Schumacher.
 Heidfeld maintained fifth with eight championship points.
 Ferrari extended their World Constructors' Championship lead with 50 championship points.
 McLaren remained second with 32 championship points, while Williams held third with 18 championship points.
 Jordan (13 championship points) and Sauber (9 championship points) remained fourth and fifth respectively with 12 races remaining in the season.